Antoñita Singla

-Antoñita Singla (born 1948) is a Spanish-born Romani flamenco dancer and actress.
+Antoñita Singla (born 1948) is a Catalan-born Romani flamenco dancer and actress.
 She often went by the stage name Antoñita La Singla or simply "La Singla".

 Early life

 Antonia Singla Contreras was born in 1948 in the neighborhood Somorrostro de la Barceloneta, in Barcelona, Spain.
-At the time of her birth, this neighborhood was a shanty town and a gypsy community.
+At the time of her birth, this neighborhood was a shanty town and a Romani community.
 A few days after her birth she was in pain, perhaps caused by meningitis, and lost her hearing.
 In 1968, she made a partial recovery from her medical condition.
 While she was growing up, La Singla learned to dance rumba, fandango, bulerías and flamenco with considerable skill.
 Singla began to dance by watching her mother clapping, absorbing the rhythm and turning it into a really remarkable dance full of emotions.
 It is said that she did not speak fluently until the age of 16.

 Career

 Singla began her career at the early age of 12, dancing in some taverns in Barcelona.
 She was known for wearing pants in a bailaor style when performing dramatic dancing, something also done by Carmen Amaya and a few other flamenco dancers before her.

 In 1960, she launched her artistic career by participating in the group project Festival Flamenco Gitano in which personalities such as Paco de Lucía, Camarón de la Isla, and El Faraón, among others, participated.
 This 1965 event was the brainchild of German organizers of Blues and Gospel festivals, who decided to invest in flamenco, later participating in numerous television programs.
 In addition, the Festival Flamenco Gitano toured Europe and the American continent.
 The first performance took place in the German capital, Berlin.
-It is worth noting the fact that La Singla was more famous internationally than in Spain.
+La Singla was more famous internationally than in Spain.

 In 1963, she performed as an actress and dancer in the film Los Tarantos, directed by Francisco Rovira-Beleta.
-The film is based on a play by Alfredo Mañas and tells the story of the fierce confrontation between two gypsy families in Barcelona: "Los Tarantos" and "Los Zorongos".
+The film is based on a play by Alfredo Mañas and tells the story of the fierce confrontation between two Roma families in Barcelona: "Los Tarantos" and "Los Zorongos".
 Antoñita La Singla participated in the film as 'Sole', one of the dancers.
 In addition, thanks to the filming of the movie, Singla was able to meet Carmen Amaya, with whom she was compared too.
 The film, Los Tarantos was nominated for an Academy Award in 1964 for "Best Foreign Language Film".

 Another important milestone in the career of Antoñita Singla was her performance in the flamenco club Los Califas, a 1964 flamenco club whose tablao flamenco was inaugurated on October 15, 1965.
 The club owners heard about her through the artistic manager Antonio Fernández.
 A few days later she traveled to Madrid ready to debut in "Los Califas".
-Obviously, it was not easy to accompany "La Singla", not having the hearing and the speech needed, however she maintained the performance in its entirety.
-This unexpected situation and the flamenco club Los Califas was entirely filled with professionals from the flamenco dance community.
+Obviously, it was not easy to accompany "La Singla", since she lacked the hearing and speech needed to interact with the musicians.
+Nevertheless she flawlessly executed the performance in its entirety.
+It was this unusual situation that drew professionals from the flamenco dance community to the Los Califas dance club.